School-FredericBui/.github/profile/README.md

 Since june 2022, i'm following a degree of digital projects manager with a web developpement speciality.

-Actualy, we are working on 2 frameworks at school :
+Currently, we are working on 2 frameworks at school :
 - Angular
 - Symfony